OntoUML/ontouml-models/README.md

 The catalog has two data services through which we store and publish its content: this Git repository for data storage, and a FAIR Data Point (FDP) for data discovery.
 While we outline the FDP in this document, the focus of this documentation is on the catalog’s repository.

-An overview of the catalog is provided by a dashboard at the persistent URL: <a href='http://w3id.org/ontouml-models/dashboard' target='_blank'>http://w3id.org/ontouml-models/dashboard</a>.
+An overview of the catalog is provided by a dashboard at the persistent URL [http://w3id.org/ontouml-models/dashboard](http://w3id.org/ontouml-models/dashboard).

 ## Table of Contents